What makes a B2B marketing funnel work

 Hiring surges in relevant departments

-Capital One uses firmographic data as a foundational element for lead generation programs, enabling teams to quickly identify best-fit accounts and prioritize outreach based on account characteristics.
+The Capital One case study illustrates how firmographic data powers prioritization at scale.
+Capital One uses ZoomInfo firmographic data to power its lead generation programs, enabling teams to identify best-fit accounts and prioritize outreach based on account characteristics.

 Effective funnels require intentional mapping of content assets and touchpoints to each stage.
 Prospects at different stages need different information.
 Misaligned content (pushing a demo to someone just learning about the category) creates friction and drives prospects away.